Mattsi-Jansky/matt.si/content/blog/2024-01/llms-overpromised/index.md

 > nothing that I have read, verified or done gives me any compelling reason to believe that LLMs do reasoning/planning as it is normally understood.
 What they do, armed with their web-scale training, is a form of universal approximate retrieval which, as we have argued, can sometimes be mistaken for reasoning capabilities.

 For an easier to read "laymans" explanation I recommend Spencer Torene's (Computational Neuroscience PhD, Lead Research Scientist at Reuters) October article "Do LLMs Reason?"[^39].
-In short, they are chatbots.
+In short, they are like parrots.
+Their behaviour may appear logical at times because their training set is so vast and the compute power dedicated to their training so enormous that they are capable of retrieving the correct answer, but they do not actually perform the logical steps to solve the problem.
+As such they cannot solve novel problems, nor verify whether their answers are correct or incorrect.

 They are not the thinking machines that Turing envisioned.
 It might seem like I'm splitting hairs, but there is a big difference between real intelligence and the guesswork that LLMs do.
 They have no conception of knowledge, of truth or untruth: They cannot test whether what they are saying is correct or not.
 This is why they frequently fail very simple, obvious questions.
-Of course the subtle truth here is that they are also frequently wrong in complex, difficult questions but in such ways that we are much less likely to notice, because the answer is complex and so takes much more effort to verify.
+Of course the subtle truth here is that they are also frequently wrong in complex, difficult questions but in such ways that we are much less likely to notice, because the answer is complex and so takes much more effort for us to verify.
 It is very informative that we notice these mistakes much more often when we ask simple, easily refutable questions.

 One great example recently was asking an LLM to tell you the name of a Greek philosopher beginning with M[^4].
 As you'll see in the footnote numerous people have tried this and time and time again LLMs will give you totally wrong answers insisting that Aristotle, or Senneca, or some other philosopher's name begins with M. Yet, we can see right in front of us that it does not.
 Note how these chatbots speak with such confidence: They are exactly as certain about their answer when they are wrong, as when they are right.
 ChatGPT is still doing this now, and you can see an example I generated below.

-<figure src="greek-philosophers.png">ChatGPT most likely is getting confused about Thales of Miletus, who is named Thales and from Miletus.
+<figure src="greek-philosophers.png">ChatGPT most likely is getting confused (insofar as we can attribute "confusion" to a mathematical model) about Thales of Miletus, who is named Thales and from Miletus.
 Miletus is not his name, and Thales does not begin with "M".</figure>

 Over time, the authors catch these problems and patch them.
 But not by changing the LLM itself.
 You can't "fix" these problems in the LLM when you spot them because they are fundamental issues with LLMs as a concept, but even if you patch them by changing the training data you risk causing undesired changes in behaviour elsewhere in the infinite range of possible inputs.
 You risk getting stuck in an endless whack-a-mole game with a model that is ultimately not capable of what you want from it.